soixantecircuits/slack-uptime/README.md

 We rely on `slack-notify` as this is a 10 minutes project :)
-Read more about slack integration here: https://api.slack.com/incoming-webhooks [Slack notify](https://github.com/andrewchilds/slack-notify) So do not forget to run `npm install slack-notify` in your uptime folder
+Read more about slack integration here: https://api.slack.com/incoming-webhooks [Slack notify](https://github.com/andrewchilds/slack-notify) So do not forget to run `npm install` in the slack-uptime folder.

 ## Installation